SpencerPilling/100-days-of-code/log.md

 ### Day 10: Aug 09, 2019

 **Today's Progress**: Did some more HTML Markup and CSS Styling.
-Got the inital Layout done.
+Got the initial Layout done.
 Just have to figure out how to get picture and paragraph to flex wrap properly.

-**Thoughts:** Only having 1 hour to code while visiting with family just isnt cutting it.
+**Thoughts:** Only having 1 hour to code while visiting with family just isn't cutting it.
 Just start to get into figuring something out and then I have to go do something. :smile:

 **References:** [None that I can think of]